navyaprashanth/MallCustomerSegmentation_KMeansClustering/README.md

 c.
 Social & Entertainment Focus: Highlight affordable entertainment options like food courts, arcades, or budget-friendly movie deals, as they use the mall more for experiences.

+3. Green cluster:

+a.
+Consistency: Focus on broad, generic promotions that appeal to the mass market, such as seasonal sales (Back-to-School, Holiday).

+b Convenience: Ensure the basic shopping experience (parking, store layout, services) is smooth and efficient to keep them coming back.

+c.
+Upselling: Use targeted digital ads to introduce them to slightly higher-priced items than they typically buy, aiming for gradual increase in spending.

+4.